 - 1 tablespoon of organic butter

-- 1 lb of organic powdered sugar or Stevia
+- 1 tablespoon of organic powdered sugar or Stevia (or equivalent after conversion)

 - 1 tsp of pure organic vanilla extract